Internship program

 General overview and useful information

-When: 10 -12 weeks between May and September – exact dates will be arranged directly between the internee and the hosting PI.
+When: 10 -12 weeks from May to July, June to August or July to September – exact dates will be arranged directly between the internee and the host.

-Who can apply: Excellent international and German BSc students who have completed at least 4 semesters of physics or related studies by the time of internship.
-Studens in their first year of Master programme are also eligible to apply.
+Who can apply: Excellent international and German BSc students who have completed at least 4 semesters of physics or related studies by the ginning of the internship.
+Students in their first year of the Master program are also eligible to apply.

-How to apply: Interested students can apply to the ML4Q Research School during the call of application (the call for summer 2023 is already closed).
-The decision on admission will be made by mid of January.
-Detailed information can be found in Application process section.
+How to apply: Interested students could apply for summer 2025 till November 15th 2024.
+The decision on admission will be made by mid January.
+Detailed information can be found in the Application process section.

-Support: Accepted students will be offered travel costs reimbursement up to 700 EUR and internship allowance of 934 EUR per month.
-The ML4Q Research School will provide assistance in administrative issues.
+Support: Accepted students will be offered travel costs reimbursement up to 700 EUR (1000 EUR for overseas applicants) and an internship allowance of 992 EUR per month.
+The ML4Q Research School will provide help with administrative issues.

 Additional useful information

-Students from non-German universities will have to enroll as guest students at th University of Cologne.
-This will require submission of additional documents and payment of the semester fee (which allows guest students to use public transport for free and use university facilities such as cantines and sport centers).
+Students from non-German universities will have to enroll as visiting students at the University of Cologne.
+This will require the submission of additional documents and payment of the semester fee (which allows visiting students to use public transport for free (Deutschlandticket) and university facilities such as canteens and sport centers).
 We will provide detailed information to the accepted students.

-If requested we will assist you in arranging accommodation, e.g. in students’ dormitories (if possible).
+If required, we will assist you in arranging accommodation, e.g. in shared flats or students’ dormitories (if possible).
 However, students will be responsible for paying their rent.
-The costs of accommodation vary from city to city, but usually students spend between 300 and 600 EUR on rent per month.
+The costs of accommodation vary from city to city, but usually students spend between 500 and 700 EUR on rent per month.
+Please note, that it is not easy to find the accommodation, so once accepted you should directly start to arrange it.
+We will provide accepted student with more detailed information on how to proceed.

 Application process

 Excellent BSc students are encouraged to apply to our ML4Q Undergraduate Research Internship Program.
-The call for applications for Internship 2023 is closed now!
-Application for summer 2024 will reopen in Fall 2023.
+The call for applications for Internship 2025 is closed now.

 Requirements

-• Completed course in quantum mechanics (additional courses relevant for individual projects are listed in the project descriptions)
+• Completed course in quantum mechanics by the internship starting date (additional courses relevant for individual projects are listed in the project descriptions).

 • Research experience is a plus.